-Please note all licensed acute care hospitals are required to report influenza healthcare worker vaccination data to the Centers for Disease Control and Prevention’s National Healthcare Safety Network (NHSN) beginning with the 2012-2013 influenza season.
+Please note all licensed acute care hospitals are required to report influenza healthcare personnel (HCP) vaccination data to the Centers for Disease Control and Prevention’s National Healthcare Safety Network (NHSN).

 Healthcare personnel are an important source of transmission of the influenza virus in the healthcare setting and annual influenza vaccination is an effective method of preventing influenza virus infection and its potentially serious complications.